Mount Damavand: Flora

 On the southern slope of Damavand, there are remnants of wild pistachio trees (Pistacia atlantica).
 Along its riversides different kinds of Salix trees like willow (Salix acomphylla) and oleaster (Elaeagnus angustifolia) are found.
 Greek juniper (Juniperus excelsa) is common in the higher altitudes.
 On northern slopes, because of higher humidity, there are wild oak, beech, hornbeam and hazel trees like: Persian oak (Quercus macranthera), Oriental beech (Fagus orientalis), Eastern hornbeam (Carpinus orientalis), and Turkish hazel (Corylus colurna).
 There are also many wild flowers such as mountain tulip (Tulipa montana) and Persian stone cress (Aethionema grandiflorum).
 At higher altitudes, shrubs tend to be sphere and cushion like, examples are : Astragalus species (Astragalus microcephalus), mountain sainfoin (Onobrychis cornuta) and prickly (Acantholimon erinaceum).
 Different kinds of grasses complete this alpine scene.

 Iris barnumiae demawendica (formerly Iris demawendica), is found and named after the mountain.

 Festival

-In 2007 the Iranian Cultural Heritage and Tourism Organization was in the process of renaming the Tirgan festival "Damavand National Day".
+Since 2008, Tir 13th (July 2nd, 3rd or 4th), the day of Tirgan festival, has been named "Damavand National Day" by Iranian Cultural Heritage and Tourism Organization .On that day, Damavand was chosen as the first natural registered site of Iran.